cisagov/development-guide/config/coordinating-skeleton-updates.md

 When Lineage runs to push out skeleton updates to its descendent repositories, this often results in generating tens of PRs to review.
-To minimize this kraken-like behavior and reduce the burden on team of so many PR reviews, we try to coordinate updates to the skeletons in batches.
+To minimize this Kraken-like behavior and reduce the burden on team of so many PR reviews, we try to coordinate updates to the skeletons in batches.

 ## Checking the Lineage GitHub Action ##